 - Hunter Safety System X-1 Bowhunter– “HSS’s long warranty sets their harnesses above the rest”

-- Hunter Safety System Ultralite Flex– “Incredible comfort makes this harness a top choice”
+- Hunter Safety System Ultralite Flex– “Incredible comfort makes this safety harness a top choice”

-- Summit Treestands Men’s Pro– “This harness stands out because of the unique MOLLE accessory system”
+- Summit Treestands Men’s Pro– “This safety harness stands out because of the unique MOLLE accessory system”

 - Muddy The Magnum Pro– “A winner for its easy-to-use design”